Doug Reed, PhD

 Dr. Reed did his doctoral work at the University of Texas Southwestern Medical Center at Dallas, working on thymocyte development in vitro.
 In 1995 Dr. Reed completed his dissertation and moved to Connecticut, where he worked as a postdoctoral fellow in the laboratory of Dr. Leo Lefrancois studying T lymphocyte activation in response to antigens entering through the small intestine.
 Dr. Reed became a principal investigator at the U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID) in 1999, developing animal models to aerosolized pathogens and testing medical countermeasures in those models.
 While at USAMRIID Dr. Reed conducted and supervised aerosol exposures of animals including rodents, rabbits, and nonhuman primates.
 Dr. Reedís research at USAMRIID included developing nonhuman primate models of aerosol exposure to Venezuelan, Western, and Eastern Equine Encephalitis and evaluating candidate vaccines in those models, developing rodent and nonhuman primate (NHP) models of aerosol exposure to Marburg and Ebola viruses, and evaluating a GMP-grade recombinant plague vaccine in mice against pneumonic plague.
-In 2008 Dr. Reed moved to University of Pittsburgh where he became the Aerobiology Manager of the Regional Biocontainment Laboratory, working with collaborators to develop animal models of aerosol exposure to pathogens that are either biodefense threats or emerging infectious diseases.
+In 2008 Dr. Reed moved to University of Pittsburgh to work in the Regional Biocontainment Laboratory.
 At Pittsburgh he has developed a rabbit model of pneumonic tularemia and is using that model to evaluate new vaccines and determine immunological correlates of protection.
 In collaboration with Dr. Amy Hartman he has developed the first reproducibly lethal NHP models of Rift Valley Fever and with Dr. Kate Ryman and Dr. William Klimstra is continuing his work on the encephalitic alphaviruses.

 My research is focused on three primary areas: 1) the immune response to tularemia; 2) the role of the immune response in viral encephalitis; and 3) respiratory infection of animals with infectious agents.